 If you’re a homeowner and are struggling to make your mortgage repayments due to the coronavirus, there is some good news for you.
 The UK government and in particular the Chancellor are working around the clock to ensure that people living and working in the UK experience minimal financial hardship during these challenging times.

 As part of this all major UK banks have now confirmed that they will offer something called ‘forbearance’, which is another word for increased tolerance and help.
 It isn’t new for banks to offer payment holidays on a case-by-case basis when their customers temporarily cannot keep up with mortgage and interest payments.
 However, we have never seen the need for this on such a large scale, which is why the government has urged banks to give their ‘forbearance commitment’.
 These payment holidays aren’t underwritten by the government- the banks are offering it themselves to help their customers make ends meet over the coming months.
+These payment holidays, as they were pre approved, had been agreed with credit agencies that they would not affect your credit rating for applications made up until 31st October 2020.
+However, the Financial Conduct Authority has proposed that after this deadline further help should be available for customers struggling to pay their mortgage due to the effects of coronavirus as ‘tailored support’ specific to the borrower, rather than a one size fits all payment holiday as was seen during the National Lockdown.
+However, it’s worth knowing that any payment break or further help agreed would now be reflected in your credit report.
+Missed payments will negatively affect your credit score, and prospective lenders will be able to see the help you've recived for some time to come.

 The general guidelines around receiving a mortgage payment holiday is that you are eligible if you cannot afford or will struggle to make repayments due to the impact of the coronavirus.
 They may offer an initial 3-month payment break, with a possible extension in case we find the situation unimproved in the near future.
 The steps to take if you want to understand if you can get a 3-month payment deferment is to contact your bank directly.
 Most major banks have now released a dedicated corona page or FAQ section on their websites.
 If you cannot find this on the website of your bank, we recommend that you contact their general customer help line.
 With the current high volume of questions around the coronavirus, you can expect long waiting times.